kevingillispie/Schema-Scalpel/README.txt

 Most importantly, **[Google recommends that you use JSON-LD!](https://developers.google.com/search/docs/advanced/structured-data/intro-structured-data#format-placement "Introduction to Structured Data")** Give the search engines what they ask for in the format that they prefer, and they'll rank your site higher.

 == Changelog ==

+= 1.4.2 =

+[UPDATE] Compatibility with WordPress 6.6.*
+[FIX] Schema Scalpel user [dantefff](https://github.com/dantefff "dantefff's GitHub Profile") went above and beyond and sumbitted a pull request to fix a longstanding bug! _Thank you!_

 = 1.4.1 =
 [FIX] Exterminated bug that prevented admin pages from loading.